-11.3 A contingency medical plan defining one (1) or more locations on the ship that should:
+11.3 A contingency medical plan defining one (1) or more alternate care sites which should:

-11.3.1 Be in a different fire zone from the primary medical facility
+11.3.1 Be in a different fire zone and deck from the primary medical facility.

 11.4 Portable medical equipment and supplies including:

-11.5 Portable two-way communication equipment for each member of the medical staff
+11.5 Portable two-way communication equipment available for each member of the clinical staff.

-11.6 Designated non-medical crew assigned to assist the medical staff
+11.6 Designated crew assigned to assist the clinical staff.